Genesis (band): 1967–1969: Formation, early demos and From Genesis to Revelation

 King believed that the group would achieve greater success with an album.
 The result, From Genesis to Revelation, was produced at Regent Sound in ten days during their school's summer break in August 1968.
 King assembled the tracks as a concept album, which he produced.
 Greenslade added further orchestral arrangements to the songs, but the band were not informed of this fact until the album was released.
 Phillips was upset about Greenslade's additions.
 When Decca found an American band already named Genesis, King refused to change his group's name.
 He reached a compromise by removing their name from the album cover, resulting in a minimalist design with the album title printed on a plain black background.
 When the album was released in March 1969, it became a commercial failure because many record shops filed it in the religious music section upon seeing the title.
 Banks recalled that "after a year or so", the album had "sold 649 copies".
 A third single, "Where the Sour Turns to Sweet" / "In Hiding", was released in June 1969.
-None of the releases was commercially successful.
+None of the releases were commercially successful.
 The lack of commercial success led to the band's split with King and Decca.
 King continued to hold the rights to the album, which has seen numerous reissues.
 In 1974, it peaked on the US chart at No. 170.

 After the album was recorded, the band went their separate ways for a year; Gabriel and Phillips stayed at Charterhouse to finish exams, Banks enrolled at Sussex University and Rutherford studied at Farnborough College of Technology.
 They regrouped in mid-1969 to discuss their future, for their offers in further education might result in the group splitting up.
 Phillips and Rutherford decided to make music their full-time career, for they were starting to write more complex music than their earlier songs with King.
 After Banks and Gabriel decided to follow suit, the four returned to Regent Sound in August 1969 and recorded four more demos with Silver: "Family" (later known as "Dusk"), "White Mountain", "Going Out to Get You" and "Pacidy".
 The tape was rejected by each record label that heard it.
 Silver then left the group to study leisure management in the United States.
 His replacement, drummer and carpenter John Mayhew, was found when Mayhew looked for work and left his phone number "with people all over London".